kaj/rsass/README.md

 The build contains a small but growing number of tests from https://github.com/sass/sass-spec .
-Attempting to run the full suite of more than 4000 tests found 230 succeding tests, so this project is really not done yet.
+Attempting to run the full suite of 6025 tests found 282 passing, so this project is really not done yet.

 If you want a working rust library for sass, you will probably be better of with [sass-rs](https://crates.io/crates/sass-rs) which is a